jlomnitz/toolbox-updater/README.md

 ### Who do I talk to? ###

-Any questions please contact Jason Lomnitz (jlomn@ucdavis.edu)
+Any questions, please contact Jason Lomnitz via e-mail (jlomn@ucdavis.edu) and with "DSTV2 Q:" as the subject prefix.